graphql/graphql-spec/rfcs/InputUnion.md

   * ✅⚠️
 * [O. Unconstrained combination of input types to unions][criteria-o]
   * 🚫 Input types with similar fields may not be able to be combined without breaking changes
+* [P. Error states and messages should be clear and helpful][criteria-p]
+  * 🚫 Structural uniqueness checks are very complex and have many hard-to-describe failure states.

 ## 💡 5.
 One Of (Tagged Union)